Roene/Dating-app/readme.md

 ```
 npm install
 ```
 Now you have to create your own database.
 You can follow installation instructions [here](https://www.mongodb.com/cloud/atlas).
-If you have created your database you have to create a file called **.env** in here you put the following things:
+If you have created your database you have to create a file named `.env` in here you put the following things:
 ```
 MONGODB_URI=<url to database>
 DB_NAME=<database name>